cube-js/cube/docs/content/Schema/pre-aggregations.md

 `refreshKey` is used to determine if there's a need to update specific pre-aggregation on each scheduled refresh run.
 For partitioned pre-aggregations `min` and `max` dates for `timeDimensionReference` are fetched to determine range for refresh.

-In the development mode, Cube.js runs the background refresh by default and will refresh all the pre-aggregations marked with `scheduledRefresh` parameter.
+In development mode, Cube.js runs the background refresh by default and will refresh all the pre-aggregations marked with `scheduledRefresh` parameter.

 Please consult [production checklist][link-production-checklist-refresh] for best practices on running background